AeroSim-CFD/cfdmod/docs/source/use_cases/s1/index.rst

 The **S1** module is used to evaluate the topographic factor from velocity profiles.
 The topographic factor is defined as the ratio of acceleration between a reference velocity profile, usually called *Pitot*, and a given profile.

+A topographic factor, in the general context of wind engineering, typically refers to a factor that accounts for the influence of local terrain features (such as hills, valleys, ridges, etc.) on the wind pressure or wind speed experienced by a structure.
+This factor is used to adjust the wind loads calculated for a structure based on its location and the surrounding topography.

 An illustration of the topographic factor can be seen below:

 .. figure:: /_static/s1/topographic_factor.png